jonra1993/Arduino_Course/README.md

 This repository contains the documentation used to train Robotic club members of Escuela Politécnica Nacional in the use of Arduino board.
+It includes basic and advance concepts like motors controllers, Timers and serial communication.

 ## Course